Kelvenmanuel/unit-2-project-KelvenDKaiManuel-/README.md

 ```
 ---------------------------------------------------------------------
-### this is the code that we use to communicate Morse to English
+### Morse to English
+this is the code that we use to translate morse code in English communication this will allow one of the station (Moon) to receive morse communication and translate the same in english without too much effort, The moon will recieve communication in Morse and the program will tranlate it in English.

 ```.sh
 // include the library code:
 #include <LiquidCrystal.h>